A Note of Thanks

 Editing Tempered in Shadow With Charlotte Colwill

-At the same time, Tempered in Shadow is currently undergoing professional line editing with Charlotte Colwill.
+At the same time, Tempered in Shadow is underwent professional line editing with Charlotte Colwill.

 This is the first book I’ve ever written, and handing over a full manuscript was both exciting and nerve-wracking.
 From the very first sample edit, Charlotte’s approach immediately put me at ease.
 Her edits were thoughtful, respectful of voice and intent, and framed as collaboration rather than correction.